abelanger5/rbm-mnist/README.md

 `pip install sklearn`
 `pip install python-mnist`

-(if "pip" is not recognized as a command, try typing "pip")
+(if "pip" is not recognized as a command, try typing "pip3")